 Carmelite Priory’s ‘Golden Book of the Holy Souls’

-The greatest of these prayers, the highest act of love and mercy the Church can offer, is the Holy Sacrifice of the Mass.
+November is a month the Church dedicates to prayerful remembrance of our brothers and sisters who have passed from this world and are yearning for the beatific vision.
+To pray for a soul, to have a Mass offered for them, is never a small or insignificant act.
+It is a great work of mercy, performed with love, that has immense value in the eyes of God.
+The greatest of these prayers is the Holy Sacrifice of the Mass.
 It is here that heaven and earth truly touch, and the communion between us, the Pilgrim Church, and the Suffering Church is most fully realised.
-In this spirit, you are invited to entrust your beloved deceased – your parents, relatives, and friends – to the infinite mercy of God celebrated at our altar.
+In this spirit, you are invited to entrust your beloved deceased – your parents, relatives and friends – to the infinite mercy of God celebrated at our altar.
 By enrolling their names in our Priory’s Golden Book of the Holy Souls, their intentions will be placed at the foot of the altar and included in every Mass we offer throughout November.
 You are welcome to offer a Mass stipend if you feel so moved.

 To enrol, please click here.